explosion/spaCy/CONTRIBUTING.md

 If you're looking for help with your code, consider posting a question on [StackOverflow](http://stackoverflow.com/questions/tagged/spacy) instead.
 If you tag it `spacy` and `python`, more people will see it and hopefully be able to help.

 When opening an issue, use a descriptive title and include your environment (operating system, Python version, spaCy version).
-Our [issue template](https://github.com/explosion/spaCy/issues/new) helps you remember the most important details to include. **Pro tip:** If you need to share long blocks of code or logs, you can wrap them in `<details>` and `</details>`.
-This [collapses the content](https://developer.mozilla.org/en/docs/Web/HTML/Element/details) so it only becomes visible on click, making the issue easier to read and follow.
+Our [issue template](https://github.com/explosion/spaCy/issues/new) helps you remember the most important details to include.
 If you've discovered a bug, you can also submit a [regression test](#fixing-bugs) straight away.
 When you're opening an issue to report the bug, simply refer to your pull request in the issue body.

+### Tips

+1. **Getting info about your spaCy installation and environment**: If you're using spaCy v1.7+, you can use the command line interface to print details and even format them as Markdown to copy-paste into GitHub issues: `python -m spacy info --markdown`.

+2. **Sharing long blocks of code or logs**: If you need to include long code, logs or tracebacks, you can wrap them in `<details>` and `</details>`.
+This [collapses the content](https://developer.mozilla.org/en/docs/Web/HTML/Element/details) so it only becomes visible on click, making the issue easier to read and follow.

 ### Issue labels